Moorestown, New Jersey

 Moorestown is a township in Burlington County in the U.S. state of New Jersey.
 It is an eastern suburb of Philadelphia and geographically part of the South Jersey region of the state.
-As of the 2020 United States census, the township's population was 21,355, an increase of 629 (+3.0%) from the 2010 census count of 20,726, which in turn reflected an increase of 1,709 (+9.0%) from the 19,017 counted in the 2000 census.
-The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+As of the 2020 United States census, the township's population was 21,355, its highest decennial census count ever and an increase of 629 (+3.0%) from the 2010 census count of 20,726, which in turn had reflected an increase of 1,709 (+9.0%) from the 19,017 counted at the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 Moorestown was authorized to be incorporated as a township by an act of the New Jersey Legislature on March 11, 1922, from portions of Chester Township (now Maple Shade Township), subject to the approval of voters in the affected area in a referendum.
 Voters approved the creation on April 25, 1922.
-The township is named for a Thomas Moore who settled in the area in 1722 and constructed a hotel though other sources attribute the name to poet Thomas Moore.
+The township is named for a Thomas Moore who settled in the area in 1722 and constructed a tavern called Moore's Tavern, though other sources attribute the name to poet Thomas Moore.

 Chester Township had banned all liquor sales in 1915, and Moorestown retained the restrictions for more than 70 years after Prohibition ended in 1933.
 Referendums aiming to repeal the ban failed in both 1935 and 1953.
 In 2007, the township council approved a referendum that would allow the sale by auction of six liquor licenses (the state limit of one per every 3,000 residents), with estimates that each license could sell over $1 million each.
 The referendum did not receive enough votes to pass.
 In 2011, voters repealed the liquor ban; however, liquor sales in the township will be restricted to the Moorestown Mall.

 In 2005, Moorestown was ranked number one in Money magazine's list of the 100 best places to live in America.
 The magazine screened over a thousand small towns and created a list of the top 100 for its August 2005 issue, in which Moorestown earned the top spot.